cositools/cosi-data-challenges/README.md

     - For DC4 we produced 24 new source simulations plus updated simulations for most background components.
     - DC4 uses same inputs as DC3, i.e., same mass model, orientation file, detector effects engine, etc.
     - Response files are also the same, but the formatting has been optimized.
-  - Substantial changes to COSIPy, including:
+  - Substantial changes to cosipy, including:
     - Refactored the entire library to improve modularity by implementing an interface-based design.
 As the codebase continues to grow in complexity, this was necessary to ensure long-term maintainability and sustainability.
     - Optimized many components of the code to improve performance and reduce memory usage.
     - Introduced unbinned analysis for the first time, employing a neural network–based response approximation and background estimation.